Know More About Sildenafil Interactions

 Always consult your doctor before changing the amount of grapefruit products in your diet.

-Sildenafil is found to interact with Cardiovascular diseases, kidney disease, and liver disease.
+Sildenafil is found to interact with cardiovascular diseases, kidney disease, and liver disease.

 Cardiovascular disease